Regularization methods for solving hierarchical variational inequalities with complexity guarantees: Convergence Analysis

 \end{corollary} \begin{proof} The conditions guarantee that all iterates are in $\dom(\opM)$, thus justifying the bounds.
 Moreover, since $\bar{Q}\in(0,1)$, $C\cdot \bar Q^{k/2}\leq\varepsilon$ implies the bound on $k$. \end{proof}

-\begin{remark} By \cite[Theorem 2.1]{Cortild:2024aa}, we also know that weak convergence of the iterates $(v_k)$ and the velocities $z_k$ is guaranteed when $\opT_{k}$ is just nonexpansive.
-Moreover, if $\opT_k$ is a fixed-point encoding of Problem \eqref{eq:Aux-P}, which has a unique solution $p$ by construction, we know that the sequence convergences weakly to this unique fixed-point $p$.
+\begin{remark} By \cite[Theorem 2.1]{Cortild:2024aa}, we also know that weak convergence of the iterates $(v_k)$ and the velocities $(z_k)$ is guaranteed when $\opT_{k}$ is just nonexpansive.
+Moreover, if $\opT_k$ is a fixed-point encoding of Problem \eqref{eq:Aux-P}, which has a unique solution $p$ by construction, we know that the sequence convergences weakly to this unique fixed-point.
 Specifically, in the finite-dimensional setting, we know that $\|v_k-p\|\to 0$ and $\|v_{k+1}-z_k\|\to 0$, meaning that Algorithm \ref{algo:outer_loop} still can be applied.
-It is however important to note that Lemma \ref{lem:stopping} no longer holds, and that we do not have an appropriate stopping criterion to guarantee $\|w^+-\bar u_\beta(w)\|\le \ce$.
-Within our final numerical implementation in Section \ref{sec:image}, we allow for nonexpansive operators, corresponding to $q=1$, heavily noting that the theoretical guarantees are weakened in this setting. \end{remark}
+However, Lemma \ref{lem:stopping} no longer holds, and we do not have an appropriate stopping criterion to guarantee $\|w^+-\bar u_\beta(w)\|\le \ce$.
+Within our final numerical implementation in Section \ref{sec:image}, we experimentally test our algorithm on problems displaying only nonexpansive operators, corresponding to $q=1$, noting that the theoretical guarantees are weakened in this setting. \end{remark}

 \begin{remark} Rather than assuming exact access to the operators $\opT_k$, we could assume access to $\delta_k$-perturbations $\tilde\opT_k$, with bounded inexactness model $0\leq\delta_{k}\leq \delta_{\max}$.
 Such an error structure is motivated by the fact that the exact map might in general not be available, or its computation may be very demanding.
 This occurs for instance when applying proximal methods to image deblurring with total variation \cite{Chambolle:2004aa}, or to structured sparsity regularization problems in machine learning and inverse problems \cite{Zhao:2009aa}.
 In those cases, the proximity operator is usually computed using ad hoc algorithms, and therefore inexactly.
 The implications of inexact implementations are the following: Lemma \ref{lem:stopping} would still hold, by replacing $\varepsilon$ by $\max(\varepsilon, \delta_{\max})$, provided $\delta_{\max}$ is finite.
 Additionally, Theorem \ref{thm:822} would still hold \citep{Cortild:2024aa}, provided $(\theta_k\delta_k)\in \ell^2$, but without an explicit rate.
 As such, Corollary \ref{coro:conv} still holds, but again without rate guarantees.
-Specifically, we have no apriori upper bound on the required number of iterations required for Algorithm \ref{algo:inner_loop} to terminate, but we know it will terminate. \end{remark}
+Specifically, we have no a-priori upper bound on the required number of iterations required for Algorithm \ref{algo:inner_loop} to terminate, but we know it will terminate. \end{remark}